Mjau83/witchOnesPairs/README.md

 #### Images:

-All images are my own and is taken by me using eihter my cellphone or my Canon EOS450D.
+All images are my own and is taken by me using eihter my Sony Xperia or my Canon EOS450D.
 All images are also edited by me.

 #### Color: